 However, I don’t wear them nearly as much as I want to because they are extremely sturdy and structured in the back of the shoe, which has caused severe blisters from a whole day of walking.
 I walk about 3 miles while at work and that was too much for my feet to take, so unfortunately I rarely wear these flats.
 If I do wear them, I typically only wear them once every few weeks so the tender spots on my feet have time to heal before exposing them to more rubbing.
 Or because these flats are a tad “fancier”, I wear them to evening events that I know won’t require a ton of walking (i.e. date night).

-Like I said, I really love the look but the pain isn’t worth.
-And I still love buying shoes at Aldo, I’m just going to be more weary when I choose flats by looking for ones that are more flimsy on the back instead of so structured.
-The price of these flats were almost three times the Payless alternative and I would reach for the cheaper pair 10 times over the more expensive pair.
+As I said, I really love the look but the pain isn’t worth.
+And I still love buying shoes at Aldo, I’m just going to be wearier when I choose flats by looking for ones that are more flimsy on the back instead of so structured.
+The price of these flats was almost three times the Payless alternative and I would reach for the cheaper pair 10 times over the more expensive pair.

 Overall Grade: D+